 During this phase, you will continue to personalize your low-FODMAP diet plan by emphasizing foods that you tolerate well and limiting or eliminating foods that trigger your symptoms.
 This phase is all about experimenting.

 Many people will find that they don’t have to avoid any single food completely.
-Foods that aren’t as well tolerated can often be eaten occasionally or in small amounts.
+Foods that aren’t as well tolerated can often be eaten occasionally when the rest of the meal is not too high in FODMAPs, or in small servings.
 The goal isn’t to have a FODMAP-free diet, but simply to reduce FODMAPs enough to control your symptoms.

 Commonly Asked Questions About the Low-FODMAP Diet